 , the DOM element id or DOM element in which the mobile QR code will be displayed, and callbackRoute

-used for web-wallet.Usage example:
+used for web-wallet.Initialization callbacks

 <html>